ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Compression of OSCORE Option:

-  * Revised semantics of the x sub-fields related to KUDOS
+  * Revised semantics of the x sub-field related to KUDOS.
-  * Removed moot sub-fields related to KUDOS
+  * Removed moot sub-fields related to KUDOS.

 * Updated author's contact information.